1. Home

 3. Avoid power loss from shade.
 Shade can dramatically affect solar panel performance.
 As such, installations should be placed out of any shade from trees, neighboring buildings, chimneys, or other obstructions.

 4. Clean panels regularly.
-As solar panels require direct sunlight to produce electricity, any dust, dirt, or debris covering an installation can seriously impact energy production.
+As solar panels require direct sunlight to produce electricity, any dust, dirt, or debris covering an installation can reduce their production.
 Homeowners can clean solar panels once or twice per year to maintain maximum energy efficiency, though rain and snow do a decent job of cleaning panels, too.

-5. Keep an eye on things.
+5. Track solar performance.
 Tracking solar power output on a smart meter or solar monitoring app can help you discover interruptions in ordinary production from a malfunctioning panel or inverter.
 Noticing immediate changes in energy production can help you quickly order repairs and keep things running smoothly.
 Some monitoring services, like Palmetto Protect, will proactively monitor the system for you.

-Lengthy warranties and performance guarantees can ensure that, if something does go wrong, you’re not on the hook for underperformance or expensive repairs.
+Lengthy warranties and performance guarantees can ensure you’re not on the hook for underperformance or expensive repairs if something does go wrong.
 Palmetto customers with a LightReach Energy Plan get monitoring and maintenance throughout the life of their plans.

 Estimating how much energy a solar panel or set of solar panels will produce can help determine whether or not an installation will be worth it for your home.
-A solar panel installation that delivers long term savings can take many different forms, but its design and how you monitor and maintain it can boost the amount of energy it produces.
+A solar panel installation that delivers long term savings can take many different forms, but proper design, monitoring, and maintenance can increase its production.

 If you’re interested in exploring how solar panels might work at your home, contact Palmetto today or explore your savings with Palmetto’s solar savings calculator.